 RHSU is keen to promote equality of opportunity for people with disabilities and to take the necessary steps to meet their requirements.
 Since November 2015, RHSU has been working with Attitude is Everything, to improve deaf and disabled people’s access to Students’ Union events taking place within Students’ Union facilities.

-If you have accessibility requirements and wish to attend an event, buy a ticket to the event through the Students’ Union website, contact us prior to the event, and we can provide you with allocated space in the accessible viewing area.
+If you have accessibility requirements and wish to attend an event, contact us before the event and we can provide you with allocated space in the accessible viewing area.
 We do not sell accessible viewing area tickets, just general admission.
 If the event is sold out we cannot sell extra tickets.

 We try and accommodate everyone’s requirements.
 If someone has accessibility requirements and is with a large group of people we will try and keep the group together, however it may not be in the designated accessible viewing area.
 Large groups are strongly encouraged to call in advance to make arrangements.